Alonso-del-Arte/chess/doc/OpeningsAndDefenses.md

 often figure out how to overcome disadvantages, and bad players can often squander advantages.

-Also, for what it's worth, I can beat easy programs with any of these openings.
+Also, for what it's worth, I can beat programs on easy with any of these openings.
 But with the more common openings, a program on easy will make me work harder for the win.
 It's as if they have been programmed with more strategies for the common openings.

 It shouldn't be any problem to pre-program two or three good defenses for each opening, and then have the computer choose one at random.
 A human player might